ibm-messaging/jmstestp/README.md

 Information on IBM's Java for Docker can be found here: https://hub.docker.com/_/ibmjava/

-Information on IBM Semeru runtimes and where https://www.ibm.com/support/pages/semeru-runtimes-installation
+Information on IBM Semeru runtimes and how to determine the correct base image to build from: https://www.ibm.com/support/pages/semeru-runtimes-installation

 The most up to date JMSPerfHarness code can be found here: